-- almost all public hospitals provided data for the NHMD in 2014-15, with the exception of all separations for a mothercraft hospital in the Australian Capital Territory.
-Approximately 98% of NESWTDC records for removals for elective surgery were also provided in the Elective surgery waiting times cluster in the NHMD. - there is apparent variation in the assignment of clinical urgency categories, both among and within jurisdictions, and for individual surgical specialties and indicator procedures, as well as overall.
+- Victoria, where it was 80% and South Australia, where it was 96%. - almost all public hospitals provided data for the NHMD in 2015-16, with the exception of all separations for a mothercraft hospital in the Australian Capital Territory.
+Approximately 96% of NESWTDC records for removals for elective surgery were also provided in the Elective surgery waiting times cluster in the NHMD. - there is apparent variation in the assignment of clinical urgency categories, both among and within jurisdictions, and for individual surgical specialties and indicator procedures, as well as overall.
 Interpretation of waiting times for jurisdictions should take into consideration these differences.

-For example, for 2014-15, the proportion of patients admitted from waiting lists who were assigned to Category 3 treatment clinically recommended within 365 days) was 44% for New South Wales and 18% for Queensland.
-See Table 4.10 from Elective surgery waiting times 2014-15: Australian hospital statistics (AIHW 2015a).
+For example, for 2015-16, the proportion of patients admitted from waiting lists who were assigned to Category 3 treatment clinically recommended within 365 days) was 44% for New South Wales and 19% for the Northern Territory.
+See Table 4.10 from Elective surgery waiting times 2015-16: Australian hospital statistics (AIHW 2016).